 “People telling me that something is impossible has always made me tick.
 I love proving people wrong,” she says.
 “If I step into the unknown and continue to just take one step every day toward what I want to do or become, the universe seems to support it and find me.”

-Some exciting developments include White’s recently launched 12-week mentoring courses as well as a new book scheduled to release in the fall of 2022 titled The Lies That Got You Here: How to Reclaim Your Work Satisfaction.
-These are a few of the many ways White hopes she can leave people “armed with knowledge” and empowered to improve their lives.
+Some exciting developments include White’s new podcast, and her new book, The Unspoken Truths for Career Success: Navigating Pay, Promotions, and Power at Work.
+These are a couple of the many ways White hopes she can leave people “armed with knowledge” and empowered to improve their lives.

 About the exciting future she has planned for her business, White says, “I have seen so many dreams come to pass over the last year that I am certain that I can get there.”